andrew/ultimate-awesome/README.md

 - [deploy-your-own-saas](https://github.com/Atarity/deploy-your-own-saas) - List of "only yours" cloud services for everyday needs :black_flag:.
 - [awesome-roadmaps](https://github.com/liuchong/awesome-roadmaps) - A curated list of roadmaps.
 - [awesome-3D-gaussian-splatting](https://github.com/MrNeRF/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
+- [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) - A curated list of delightful PowerShell modules and resources.
 - [awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI.
 - [awesome-split-keyboards](https://github.com/diimdeep/awesome-split-keyboards) - A collection of ergonomic split keyboards ⌨.
 - [awesome-audio-visualization](https://github.com/willianjusten/awesome-audio-visualization) - A curated list about Audio Visualization.